kiwidude68/calibre-search-chrome/README.md

 This web extension allows you to perform a search against your local [calibre][calibre-url] library for the selected text or links on a web page.

 The search option is available via:
-- your right-click context menu for your selected text or a hyperlink
+- a right-click context menu for your selected text or a hyperlink
 - a toolbar button in the address bar area of your browser
 - a keyboard shortcut `Ctrl + Q`